larryhastings/correlate/README.md

     return values from `0.6` to `1`?
 Or should you stretch the scores over the entire range with `(fuzzy_score - 0.6) / (1 - 0.6)`?
     You may need to experiment with both to find out what works well for you.
+* Multiply your fuzzy score by itself.
+Squaring or even cubing a fuzzy score will preserve high scores and attenuate low scores.
+  Note that the scoring algorithm for fuzzy key matches already *cubes* the fuzzy score.
+Additional multiplying of the score by itself is probably unnecessary in most cases.

 ### What Do These Scores Mean?